moondance-labs/tanssi-docs/builders/manage/sudo/upgrade.md

 ![Locating your Polkadot.js Apps Link on apps.tanssi.network](/images/builders/manage/sudo/upgrade/upgrade-2.webp)

+!!! warning
+    If your appchain was deployed using an official template and the intended upgrade is a custom runtime, make sure to have changed the default spec name (*frontier-template* or *container-chain-template*) to a different one before building the Wasm file.
+You'll also need to execute the `setCodeWithoutChecks` extrinsic instead of `setCode`.

 With your [Wasm runtime](/learn/framework/architecture/#runtime){target=\_blank} ready to upload and your [Sudo account accessible in Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}, take the following steps:

 1. Navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain